All News Blog Videos

 As a Notary Public, we can notarise a range of documents for you, including wills and the Grant of Probate certificate.

-To notarise a probate, we will need the original copy.
+To notarise a probate, we will need the original document, we cannot notarise a copy.

 Anyone who wants to use their Grant of Probate certificate overseas will need to go through the process of acquiring an apostille, or embassy legalisation.
 We can manage both of these application processes for you.